Free Shipping on most orders over $89

 Water that smells of gasoline or diesel has many different sources, none of which are a simple fix.
 There could be an intrusion into your water by a fuel storage tank or a well absorbing runoff from nearby driveways or parking lots.
 Because of the potential for hazardous chemicals in your water supply, it is always best to stop use immediately and have your water tested.
 You should also call your local utility company to see if any pipes have broken recently that could also cause the smell and then consult a licensed plumber.

-Solution: Consult a plumber and your local water authority.
+Solution: Consult a plumber and your local water authority

-5. Metal taste
+5. Metallic taste

 High levels of dissolved metals like iron, magnesium, and zinc can give your tap water a distinct metallic taste.
-Though the presence of these metals is not harmful to your health, they damage water pipes.
+Though the presence of these metals is not harmful to your health, they can damage water pipes.

-Solution: A reverse osmosis system or an ultrafiltration system
+• A reverse osmosis system

 6. Rotten egg smell

 Hydrogen sulfide causes a sulfur or rotten egg smell when you first turn on water or use hot water.
-Common with well water, the hydrogen sulfide can increase the speed of corrosion in your pipes.
+Common with well water, hydrogen sulfide can increase the speed of corrosion in your pipes.

 Solution: A ceramic filter